Memmingen Airport: Since 2010

 On 6 December 2018, the 10 millionth passenger was welcomed.
 In early 2019 the planned expansion works began to widen the runway and expand the handling facilities with the airport being closed for several weeks in September of the same year.
 The widened and refurbished runway has been inaugurated on 1 October 2019.

 On 20 October 2022, Ryanair announced it would base an additional aircraft at Memmingen Airport, making a total of three Boeing 737 aircraft based at the airport.
 This would boost the number of destinations Ryanair serves from Memmingen to twenty-two.

 In 2023, the airport served over 2.8 million passengers, a sharp increase of 42% over 2022 and an all-time record for the airport.
 Following this news, the airport's management announced plans to expand the main terminal.

-In March 2024, Ryanair announced it would base an additional aircraft at Memmingen airport, making a total of four Boeing 737 aircraft (part of the Malta Air subsidiary) based at the airport.
+In March 2024, Ryanair announced it would base an additional aircraft at Memmingen Airport, making a total of four Boeing 737 aircraft (part of the Malta Air subsidiary) based at the airport.
 This allowed for extra frequencies on popular routes.

 In March 2025, the construction for a vast terminal expansion including an enlarged second floor for an extra two extra gates and expanded security were announced.
 This announcement also included plans for the extension of Apron 1.
 The newly built taxiway for all-weather operations has already been in operation.
 Other planned expansion projects involve roofing of the southern balcony in 2025, optimisation of the arrivals area with a separate arrivals exit in 2026, as well as the construction of a multi-story parking garage.

+In December 2025, to combat strong demand, Ryanair announced it would station an additional aircraft at Memmingen Airport, making a total of five Boeing 737 aircraft (2x Boeing 737 MAX 8-200 and 3x Boeing 737-800) based at the airport.